 - I see many new traders falling into the trap of quick rich schemes, paying tips providers, taking shortcuts, and so on.
 I hate those things, and I want to help genuine traders who are willing to spend time/money/energy to learn the skill of Trading.

-- It’s my effort to share Gann methods and my trading discoveries (which I had developed after years of hard work) via this website.
+- It’s my effort to share Gann’s methods and my trading discoveries (which I had developed after years of hard work) via this website.
 They are all my findings after spending the last 20 years in this field.

-- Also, to let people know that trading is not a gambling or something based on luck.
+- Also, to let people know that trading is not gambling or something based on luck.
 Yes, I repeat.
 It is a learnable skill, and just like any other profession like Doctor, Engineer, this is also a profession.

-- I share knowledge in the form of market reports and analysis.
+- I share knowledge in the form of market reports and analyses.
 It’s not an analysis that tells buy here and then sell here like a stock tip.
 It’s based on my understanding and discovery of Gann’s work.

 There are so many websites/blogs teaching trading skills nowadays.
 Why should I learn from you/your website?